pombase/website/frontend/src/docs/faq/how-can-i-find-s-pombe-orthologs-for-species-other-than-human-and-s-cerevisiae.md

 You can search for orthologs/paralogs in Fungi, or in a pan-taxonomic comparison (eukaryotes), using Compara in the Ensembl browser.

-1. On any gene page, follow the "View in Ensembl genome browser" link.
+1. On any gene page, follow the link to the Ensembl genome browser under External References.

 2. Click the "Gene:" tab to show Compara links in the left-hand margin - for fungal alignments, choose "Fungal Compara", or for all eukaryotic species choose "Pan-taxonomic Compara".